astrada/gapi-ocaml/src/test/README.md

 purposes because leaking a token may give full read/write access to a maliciuos user.

-See [Auth examples](../../examples/auth/README.md) for instructions on how to obtain an authorization token.
+See `../../examples/auth/README.md` for instructions on how to obtain an authorization token.

 See [ClientLogin for Installed Applications](http://code.google.com/apis/accounts/docs/AuthForInstalledApps.html) for all the details.